 What you expect is a room where you can relax and enjoy your stay.
-It should go without saying that you want it to be free of bedbugs, bites or even a bad case of the heebie-jeebies.
-But these days, you can’t be too careful.
-Bedbug infestations are rising.
-Don’t let unwelcome “roommates” crash your vacation.
-Here’s how to ensure a holiday that’s free of the bloodsucking pests.
+It should go without saying that you want it to be free of bed bugs, bites or even a bad case of the heebie-jeebies.
+Don’t let unwelcome “roommates” crash your vacation—or worse, stow away back home with your luggage.
+Here are some precautions to take:

-These few extra steps may seem like a hassle, but that’s nothing compared to the time and money you’ll spend trying to exterminate unwanted stowaways that follow you home.
+These few extra steps may seem like a hassle, but that’s nothing compared to the time and money you’ll spend trying to exterminate unwanted stowaways if they follow you home.